Pun Dictionary: H Entries

 The "Front-End Vandal" was really just a petty hood-lum.

-Hoopla (Sports)
+Hoopla (Basketball)

 Basketball excitement: Hoopla.